donapieppo/got/README.md

 ### printers and toners

 Every organization has a list of printers and toners.

-The toners are supposed to be obsolete for the organization (usually the printer is broken or dismissed).
+The toners can be marked as obsolete for the organization (usually the printer is broken or dismissed).
-The toners can be required from other organizations.
+This kind of toners can be required from other organizations.

-To help identifing the toner your organization can ask other organizations there is the list of printers.

-Example: